-Approximately \$8,600,000 for a 12-month period between January 1, 2025, through December 31, 2025 is to be allocated to projects addressing the Board of Commissioner's Strategic Goals.
-Programs must identify and select objectives and strategies prioritized in the 2021 Behavioral Health Strategic Plan developed to achieve the following policy goals:
+Approximately \$5,550,000 for a 12-month period between January 1, 2026, through December 31, 2026 is to be allocated to projects addressing the Board of Commissioner's Strategic Goals.
+Programs must identify goals from Attachment B along with objectives and strategies prioritized in the 2021 Behavioral Health Strategic Plan.
+Be clear in your proposal on the goals, objectives, and strategies this program will address and how.